bxparks/clocks/ChristmasClock/README.md

 ### Configuration

-Various pins and timing parameters are defined in `config.h`.
+Most of the options (various pins and timing parameters) are defined in `config.h`.
+Some are defined in `ChristmasClock.ino`.

-If you are using the Arduino IDE (as most people probably are), the configuration parameters are inside the following section:
+If you are using the Arduino IDE (as most people probably are), the configuration parameters are inside the following section in `config.h`:

 ```C++
 [...]